Click on any phrase to play the video at that point.Close

 In the developing world, access to incubators is limited by cost and distance, and millions of premature babies die each year.
 TED Fellow Jane Chen shows an invention that could keep millions of these infants warm -- a design that's safe, portable, low-cost and life-saving.

 TED Fellow Jane Chen has spent years working on health issues in the developing world.
-She was program director of a nonprofit in China dealing with HIV/AIDS, and worked for the Clinton Foundation's HIV/AIDS Initiative in Tanzania.
 Full bio »